IPvZero/Ansible-RESTCONF/README.md

 Be aware that you will have to change the management IP address to match your own setup - in my case, I'm using the 192.168.31.0/24 network as MGMT.

 I have also configured name resolution in my /etc/hosts file.
 As such, I have no IP addresses explicitly configured in my Ansible ```inventory.yml``` file.
-Instead I have simply stated the device name - which with then be resolved to the respective MGMT ip addresses.
+Instead I have simply stated the device name - which is then resolved to its respective MGMT ip address.
 See below:

 ![alt text](https://github.com/IPvZero/Ansible-RESTCONF/blob/master/images/etc.png?raw=true)